Hasibun Naher

 Hasibun Naher is a Bangladeshi applied mathematics researcher and educator.
 In February 2018, she was one of five young women from developing countries to receive the OWSD-Elsevier Foundation Award.
 Her research has included the application of mathematics to tsunamis in order to improve predictions of how they develop.
-She is currently Associate Professor of Mathematics at BRAC University, Dhaka.
+She is currently associate professor of mathematics at BRAC University, Dhaka.
+In 2019, she became a laureate of the Asian Scientist 100 by the Asian Scientist.

+Biography

+Dr. Hasibun Naher completed her Bachelor's of Science as well as her Master of Sciences in Mathematics from Jahangirnagar University, Savar, Bangladesh and secured first class in both.
+She went on to receive her PhD from the school of Mathematical Sciences, at the Universiti Sains Malaysia (USM), Penang, Malaysia.
+She taught undergraduate courses at the School of Mathematical Sciences, USM from 2011 to 2013.

+Naher joined BRAC University in 2007 and is an Associate Professor in mathematics at their Department of Mathematics and Natural Sciences.